 Live Connection to Power BI Service

 After connecting to the dataset, then you will see the Live Connection message at the bottom right-hand-side of the Power BI Desktop.
-This method will work precisely similar to connection to SSAS with the Live connection.
+This method will work precisely similar to the connection to SSAS with the Live connection.

 Live Connection is different from DirectQuery

 One of the mistakes that a lot of Power BI developers make is to consider DirectQuery and Live Connection the same.
-These two types of connection are different in many aspects.
+These two types of connections are different in many aspects.
 Here is a list of differences between these two;

 - DirectQuery for some of the data sources (such as SQL Server database) still has a limited Power Query functionality available.